CargoCodes/TerminalPyth/README.md

         - cpp
             - project3

-This is the difference between TerminalPyth and os.system(), receiving the same exact instructions:
+This is the difference between TerminalPyth and os, receiving the same exact instructions:

     # /home/python/project1/main.py
     import terminalpy as tp